lanesky/kubernetes-walk-through/docs/08-canary-release.md

 # Demonstrating the Canary release

-In the step we are going to inject a canary version into the normal version.
-The service forward the request to both the normal and canary version.
+In the step, we are going to inject a canary version into the normal version.
+The service forwards the traffic to both the normal and canary version.

-## The deployment of normal version
+## The deployment of the normal version

 Note that the `replicas` is `3` and `track` is `stable`.